 Care Coordinator: One main person who works with you, with the health plan, and with your care providers to make sure you get the care you need.
+Refer to Chapter 2 for more information.

 Care plan: A plan for what supports and services you will get and how you will get them.
+Refer to Chapter 1 for more information.

 Care team: A care team may include doctors, nurses, counselors, or other health professionals who are there to help you get the care you need.
 Your care team will also help you make a care plan.
+Refer to Chapter 1 for more information.